citp/privacy-policy-historical/w/wh/who/whova.com.md

 #### 1\.
 Information Available in Whova Services

 Whova aggregates publicly available information from company web pages, university web pages, news pages, public social network profiles, publication databases, patent databases, and other public sources (“Public Information”).
 This Public Information is available to public directly from those sources (even without Whova).
 Whova does not verify and cannot guarantee the accuracy of this Public Information.
-For certain social network websites, such as linkedin.com, Whova will only get and show information if users provided corresponding login credentials.
+For certain social network websites, Whova will only get and show information if users provided corresponding login credentials.
+It is user's responsibility to validate and revise his own profile information in the Whova app.

 #### 2\.
 Remove your information from Whova Services

 You have a choice to remove your information from Whova services by contacting us at support@whova.com.
 After verification (we will need you to verify that you are removing your own information instead of others), we remove your information from Whova Service.
 Note that since Whova collects information from Internet, having information removed from Whova Service does not mean that it is removed from its original data sources.
+In the Whova app, user can also validate and revise his own profile.

 #### 3\.
 Personal Information Whova Collects